Parking 'brings £594m surplus for English councils'

 The combined "profit" of £594m was up 5% on the equivalent figure for 2011-12, which was £565m.

-However, 52 of the 353 parking authorities across England reported a deficit.'Not allowed'
+However, 52 of the 353 parking authorities across England reported a deficit.

 The RAC Foundation, a motoring research charity, said budgets submitted to central government for the current financial year showed the surplus for 2013-14 was likely to be even higher.